 For purchases made with your card you get coverage for 120 days against theft and damage up to $10,000 per claim.

 Use the Visa Signature Concierge to make plans for dining and entertainment or to select the perfect gift.
 Keep in mind that you’ll pay for any goods or services purchased through the service.

 What to watch out for

-- Points expiration.
 Your points expire if you don’t make a purchase on your card at least once every 24 months.
 Also, you’ll lose all of your points if you fail to make the minimum payment within 60 days of your due date, or if your account becomes delinquent.

 Consider other cards if …

 In that case, the Hilton Honors American Express Business card could be a better choice.
 You get to earn 12x Hilton Honor points on stays at Hilton hotels, 6x on select business and travel purchases and 3x points on everything else.
 Redeem points for stays, shopping or exchange them for airline miles.